Harold McNeill House Supportive Reintegration Residence

-Contact: Marlene Niskala, Director of Community Based Programs
+Contact: Marlene Niskala, Director of Residential Programs

 Harold McNeill House is operated by Murray McKinnon Foundation, a non-profit organization, licensed and funded by the Ministry of Children and Youth Services.
 This home provides services to young men in Durham Region.

 The house is a 5 bed supportive reintegration residence which provides housing for young men between the ages of 16-20 years of age, who are at risk of involvement with justice system or are involved with the justice system and are experiencing homelessness or living in unsafe or unsustainable housing.